ava-labs/avalanche-docs/docs/subnets/create-custom-blockchain.md

 Avalanche supports creating blockchains with virtual machines in subnets.
 In this tutorial, we’ll create a custom blockchain using a custom Virtual Machine (Timestamp VM).

-If you want a blockchain that has capabilities of  C-Chain (EVM), see [Create EVM Blockchain](create-evm-blockchain.md).
+If you want a blockchain that has capabilities of  C-Chain (EVM), see [Create an EVM Subnet on Fuji Testnet](./create-a-fuji-subnet.md).

 _Note: IDs of Blockchains, Subnets, Transactions and Addresses can be different for each run/network.
 It means that some inputs, endpoints etc. in the tutorial can be different when you try._